Kevon/Discreet_Drop/readme.md

 </p>

 # Discreet Drop
-## Guarantee discreet shipping on all your packages, from any seller.
+## Guarantee Discreet Shipping on All Your Packages, From Any Seller!

 The [Discreet Drop](https://discreetdrop.com/) website was built with [Laravel 5.4](http://laravel.com) using PHP, Bootstrap 3, JQuery and Javasctipt, HTML5 and CSS3.